An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Woodward Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how WWD stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Industrial Machinery industry.
+We show how WWD stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Turbine and Turbine Generator Set Units Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.